getify/You-Dont-Know-JS/async & performance/ch3.md

 ### `then(..)` and `catch(..)`

 Each promise instance (**not** the `Promise` API namespace) has `then(..)` and `catch(..)` methods, which allow registering of fulfillment and rejection handlers for the promise.
-Once the promise is resolved, one or the other of these methods will be called, but not both, and it will always be called asynchronously (microtasks -- see Chapter 1).
+Once the promise is resolved, one or the other of these methods will be called, but not both, and it will always be called asynchronously (Jobs -- see Chapter 1).

 `then(..)` takes one or two parameters, the first for the fulfillment callback, and the second for the rejection callback.
 If either is omitted or is otherwise passed as a non-function value, a default callback is substituted respectively.
 The default fulfillment callback simply passes the message along, while the default rejection callback simply rethrows (propagates) the error reason it receives.